 - 4.3.
-ACGME Competencies Professionalism

-Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
+ACGME Competencies Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
 (Core) - 4.4.
-ACGME Competencies Patient Care and Procedural Skills (Part A)

-Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
+ACGME Competencies Patient Care and Procedural Skills (Part A) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
 (Core)

-Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
+Background and Intent: Quality patient care is safe, effective, timely, efficient, patientcentered, equitable, and designed to improve population health, while reducing per capita costs.
 In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.

 - 4.4.a.
-Fellows must demonstrate competence in the prevention, evaluation, and management of both inpatients and outpatients with: - 4.4.a.1. acute ischemic syndromes; (Core) - 4.4.a.2. bleeding disorders or complications associated with percutaneous intervention or drugs; (Core) - 4.4.a.3. chronic ischemic heart disease; and, (Core)
+Fellows must demonstrate competence in prevention education, evaluation, and management of inpatients and outpatients with: - 4.4.a.1. aortic coarctation; (Core) - 4.4.a.2. atrial arrhythmias associated with congenital heart disease; (Core) - 4.4.a.3. atrial septal defects (secundum, primum, venosus); (Core) - 4.4.a.4. atrioventricular defects; (Core)